-&lt;sup>25 Ibid.
+25 Ibid.
 "109K ACRES OF SCHOOL TRUST LAND CAPTURED IN BEARS EARS NATIONAL MONUMENT".

-land."
+"approximately 64 percent of our state is federal public land, while only six percent is trust land."
 This means that any designation that stunts the growth in revenue from SITLA lands will have far-reaching consequences for public schoolchildren across the state.
 Resolving this situation and freeing up the SITLA land will require "identification of possible exchange lands, negotiations, appraisals, adherence to the National Environmental Policy Act (NEPA), and approval by the Utah Legislature and likely the U.S. Congress."
 Previous exchanges took up to nine years to complete.
+28

 While proponents of the BENM claim it will bring new economic opportunities to San Juan County, this appears unlikely.
-San Juan County is already home to a National Park, a National Forest, a National Recreation Area, and three National Monuments.
-Despite this seemingly expansive tourism economy, San Juan County is still the poorest county in Utah, with 28.5% of its population living in poverty--more than double the State average.
-Furthermore, since the National Monument designation, groups have already attempted to limit outdoor recreational access that could otherwise bring additional revenue to the area.
+San Juan County is already home to a National Park, a National Forest, a National Recreation Area, and three National Monuments.29 Despite this seemingly expansive tourism economy, San Juan County is still the poorest county in Utah, with 28.5% of its population living in poverty--more than double the State average.30 Further, since the National Monument designation, groups have already attempted to limit outdoor recreational access that could otherwise bring additional revenue to the area.
 For example, a coalition of environmental groups initiated litigation blocking previously-approved recreation access to the National Monument.
-In March 2017, a judge halted the creation of a 6.4-mile ATV trail the County worked on for over a decade.
-The State of Utah, San Juan County, and BLM are fighting the decision.
+In March 2017, a judge halted the creation of a 6.4-mile ATV trail the County worked on for over a decade.31 The State of Utah, San Juan County, and BLM are fighting the decision.